How To Make Basic & Advanced Math Games In Scratch

 Math Games In Scratch

-• Now, click on the green flag to check if your basic Math game asks questions like the one shown in the image below.
+• Now, click on the green flag to see if your basic Math game starts asking engaging questions, just like the one shown in the image.
+This is a fun way to make math classes for kids more interactive and exciting!

 Math Games In Scratch